 Normally, people are not allowed to do this as they have no authorization from the company to perform those tests and find vulnerabilities.
 When they do it, they protect their identity in many ways like having journalists be the intermediary between themselves and the vulnerable company as they cannot contact the companies directly.
 There are currently cases of people who have critical vulnerabilities data on really big companies but they cannot communicate with nor contact the companies to help them because they are afraid.
-Whitehats normally do not get money from reporting this vulnerabilities so they decide to just keep them and do nothing about it.
+Whitehats normally do not get money from reporting these vulnerabilities so they decide to just keep them and do nothing about it.
 However, if a blackhat discovers a vulnerability, they will just steal the data and sell it on the black market, deface the website or do something bad for the company.
 There is a gap here and there is something to do for whitehats.

 There are thousands of Russian Companies doing exactly this- cybersecurity penetration tests.
 What makes Buglab different?

 Currently, available penetration testing services are not viable for small and medium companies.
-Penetration tests performed by cyber security consulting firms require clients to pay in regards to total billable hours.
+Penetration tests performed by cybersecurity consulting firms require clients to pay in regards to total billable hours.
 Moreover, only one or two pentesters do the job.
-This means that, regardless of the results the company will pay close to $100 per hour with only limited pentesters on the job.
+This means that regardless of the results the company will pay close to $100 per hour with only limited pentesters on the job.
 The end result is often a report in a PDF format and doesn’t facilitate the fixing of the vulnerability or getting more details about the vulnerability from the pentesters.
 Secondly, bug bounty challenges require clients to pay according to each vulnerability found.
 Vulnerabilities discovered are sometimes not in the budget of the company in regards to resources.
 From these tests, the client might get irrelevant results as flaws are researched without deep research.
 At the end of the day, a client will just receive flaws without any value for their company.

 Another reason raised by Reda Cherqaoui in regards to bounties is that: